SESYNC-ci/advanced-git-lesson/slides/branch.md

 It's also a good idea to use branches to test out changes to websites hosted on GitHub Pages before going live.
 {:.notes}

+**FIXME another use case is to make pull requests.
+See later in lesson**

 ===

-### Creating a branch

-You can create a branch from the terminal or point-and-click-style in RStudio.
-Choose your preferred method.

-===

 ### Branch workflow

 1. Create a new branch locally
-1. Switch to the new branch locally
+1. Switch to the new branch locally.
-1. Make some changes, stage, and commit.
-1. Push commits to the remote branch.
+1. Set the local branch to track a remote branch.
-1. Repeat 3 and 4 as needed.
+1. Make some changes, stage, commit, and push (repeat as needed).
 1. Merge the branch back into the master branch.

 First, let's practice a basic branch workflow using the command line.